isomerpages/mol-services/_government-services/08-manage-finances/08b-overview-cpf.md

     (4) Your CPF monies will be free from debtors
         As a Self-Employed Person, you may be taking personal liability in your work and risk being sued for Liquidated Damages.
 Nonetheless, your CPF account is protected from creditors.
 You will still be able to withdraw your CPF monies as an undischarged bankrupt when you turn 55 or for medical reasons.

+      You might also be interested: <a target="_blank" href="https://www.areyouready.gov.sg/YourInfoHub/Pages/News-4-financial-planning-tips-for-the-selfemployed.aspx">4 Financial Planning Tips for the Self-Employed</a>
 ---

 ## <a name="top"></a>I Want to Manage My CPF Savings